 Fire Extinguishers 111a 6400.111(a) - There shall be at least one operable fire extinguisher with a minimum 2-A rating for each floor, including the basement and attic.
 111b 6400.111(b) - If the indoor floor area on a floor including the basement or attic is more than 3,000 square feet, there shall be an additional fire extinguisher with a minimum 2-A rating for each additional 3,000 square feet of indoor floor space.
 111c 6400.111(c) - A fire extinguisher with a minimum 2A-10BC rating shall be located in each kitchen.
 The kitchen extinguisher meets the requirements for one floor as required in subsection (a).
 111d 6400.111(d) - Fire extinguishers shall be listed by Underwriters Laboratories or approved by Factory Mutual Systems.
 111e 6400.111(e) - A fire extinguisher shall be accessible to staff persons and individuals.
+111f 6400.111(f) - A fire extinguisher shall be inspected and approved annually by a fire safety expert.
+The date of the inspection shall be on the extinguisher.
 6400.111(f) - A fire extinguisher shall be inspected and approved annually by a fire safety expert.
-The date of the inspection shall be on the extinguisher.